sudharshanavp/stock_market_prediction/README.md

 ## Twitter Parsing

 In order for twitter parsing to work you need to modify the Constants.py file and add your API Keys and Tokens there.
+Move the file to src directory